pydata/pydata-sphinx-theme/docs/user_guide/layout.rst

 .. note::

-    If a special component to display such an information in your page is your need please see :ref:`extending-build-date`.
+    If a special component to display such an information in your page is your need please use the built-in :code:`last-updated`.